Skip to content

 These models always contain three things:

-- A error distribution
+3. An error distribution

 Throughout this section on GLMs, we’ll use the following example, which is an excellent example used by JJ Valletta and TJ McKinley in their “Statistical Modelling in R” book, and in Mick Crawley’s “R Book”.
 The data can be found here